John Siddique

-Born in the United Kingdom, Siddique initially had a difficult early life and rebelled against school and society.
-He later attended Manchester University as a mature student, gaining a master's degree in Literature.
-His studies of meditation, yoga and inner healing began at the age of thirteen, at first from books, then in the deep practical study of the great religions and practices, before setting all labels aside after a series of profound shifts in consciousness, which included a near-death experience in 2014.

 Personal life

+Siddique was born in Rochdale, Lancashire, England.
 The young Siddique immersed himself in the world of books through his local library.
 Before becoming a writer, he drifted through various jobs such as being a roadie, a pipe-welder, and landscape gardener.
 He first began writing in 1991 after reading James Joyce's Ulysses and discovering the poetry of e.e. cummings, Walt Whitman, and D. H. Lawrence.
 Siddique has stated in interviews that he regards his true countries of birth to be "literature and language".